fredolize30/deploy-java-app-to-eks-cluster/README.md

      ```
    - This will list all the pods in all namespaces along with their status.
 Ensure that the pods are running without any issues.

+### Accessing Prometheus and grafana:
+- **Accessing Prometheus and Grafana via Port Forwarding:**
+       1. **Prometheus:**
+          ```sh
+          kubectl port-forward -n monitoring svc/kube-prometheus-stack-prometheus 9090:9090
+          ```
+          Then open [http://localhost:9090](http://localhost:9090) in your browser.
+       2. **Grafana:**
+          ```sh
+          kubectl port-forward -n monitoring svc/kube-prometheus-stack-grafana 3000:3000
+          ```
+          Then open [http://localhost:3000](http://localhost:3000) in your browser.
+       3. Log in to Grafana using the admin password retrieved above.

 ### Phase 3: Application Setup

 1. **Java Web Application Dockerfile**
+   - The Dockerfile uses a multi-stage build for efficiency and security:
      - **Build Stage:**
-     - `FROM maven:3.8.6-openjdk-21 AS builder`: Use the official Maven image with OpenJDK 21 as the base image for building the application.
+       - `FROM maven:3.9.9-eclipse-temurin-21-apline AS build`: Uses Maven with Eclipse Temurin OpenJDK 21 to build the application.
-     - `WORKDIR /app`: Set the working directory inside the container to `/app`.
+       - `WORKDIR /app`: Sets the working directory.
-     - `COPY pom.xml .`: Copy the `pom.xml` file to the working directory.
-     - `COPY src ./src`: Copy the `src` directory to the working directory.
+       - `COPY pom.xml ./` and `COPY src ./src`: Copies Maven configuration and source code.
-     - `RUN mvn clean package -DskipTests`: Run Maven to clean and package the application, skipping tests.
+       - `RUN mvn clean package -DskipTests`: Builds the application, skipping tests.
      - **Runtime Stage:**
-     - `FROM openjdk:21-slim`: Use the official OpenJDK 21 slim image as the base image for running the application.
+       - `FROM eclipse-temurin:21-jre-jammy`: Uses a lightweight JRE image for running the app.
-     - `WORKDIR /app`: Set the working directory inside the container to `/app`.
+       - `WORKDIR /app`: Sets the working directory.
-     - `COPY --from=builder /app/target/my-app.jar my-app.jar`: Copy the JAR file from the builder stage to the working directory.
+       - `COPY --from=build /app/target/*.jar app.jar`: Copies the built JAR from the build stage.
-     - `RUN useradd -m appuser`: Create a non-root user named `appuser`.
-     - `USER appuser`: Switch to the `appuser` user.
-     - `EXPOSE 8080`: Expose port 8080 for the application.
+       - `EXPOSE 8080`: Exposes port 8080.
-     - `CMD ["java", "-jar", "my-app.jar"]`: Define the command to run the application using the `java -jar` command.
+       - `CMD ["java", "-jar", "app.jar"]`: Starts the application.

    - For more details, refer to the [Dockerfile](./Dockerfile).

 2. **Kubernetes Manifests**